Careers360 Logo

 Answer:

-The answer is the option (d) shorter ears and shorter limbs
+The answer is option (d), shorter ears and shorter limbs

 Explanation: Joel Asaph and Allen proposed this rule in 1877.
 According to this rule, the body shape and proportions of endotherms vary according to climatic temperature.
-In colder climate, the surface area is minimized to prevent heat loss and it is maximized in warm climate to promote heat loss.
-Endotherms in cold climate usually have small ears and small legs.
+In colder climates, the surface area is minimized to prevent heat loss, and it is maximized in warm climates to promote heat loss.
+Endotherms in cold climates usually have small ears and small legs.

 Question:6